SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-otag30/PROJECT_PRESENTATION.md

 Run the command `npm list` in your terminal to see if vitest is installed, if not install vitest.
 The test cases are in the file `main.test.js`, do not change this file.
 Use the file `main.js` to write your solution function.
+Run vitest to check if your solution passes the test.